ViperVille007/Violence-Classifier/README.md

-# Identfication of topics in newspaper articles and detecing incidents of violence in newspaper articles
+# Identfication of Topics in Times of India articles and Detecing Incidents of Violence

 I am grateful to, and sincerely thank the following eminent people for giving me the opportunity to work under their guidance and carry out the project work with ease: